gravitational/gravity/docs/6.x/cluster.md

 By default Gravity:

-  * connects default service accounts (in `default` and `kube-system` namespaces) to the built-in `cluster-admin` role
+  * connects default service accounts (in `default` and `kube-system` namespaces) to the built-in `Cluster-admin` role
-  * creates `admin`/`edit`/`view` Gravity specific groups (bound to respective built-in cluster roles)
+  * creates `admin`/`edit`/`view` Gravity specific groups (bound to respective built-in Cluster roles)

 See the Kubernetes [RBAC] documentation for more information.

 ## Eviction Policies

-Kubernetes includes support for evicting pods in order to maintain node stability, which is documented [here](https://kubernetes.io/docs/tasks/administer-cluster/out-of-resource/).
+Kubernetes includes support for evicting pods in order to maintain node stability, which is documented [here](https://kubernetes.io/docs/tasks/administer-Cluster/out-of-resource/).

 Gravity uses the following eviction policies by default: